GodPepe7/Attendance-Manager/README.md

 - Putting Authorization in domain instead of letting db handle it
 - Keeping queries as simple as possible

+Testing:

+- Entity tests super simple, not much to do here as they barely have functionality

 TODO:

 - ~~Lecture Management~~